katarzyna-dusza/CV/README.md

 This is a source code of my new CV available at: [katarzyna-dusza.github.io](https://katarzyna-dusza.github.io).

-The New CV project has similar behavior to [Reveal.js]().
+The new CV project has similar behavior to [reveal.js](https://revealjs.com).
 The sections are equivalent to slides, you have a couple of animations like zooming and so on.

 ## Technologies
 - **jQuery**